-Every golfer wants to hit the ball farther.
-Feeling a little less post-round soreness would be nice, too.
-But they’re going to have to increase their flexibility and strength before either of those goals can be realized.
-Sign up for one of the following classes to get you, and your golf game, in better shape!
+You’d like to hit the ball farther, right?
+Maybe feeling a little less post-round soreness would be nice, too.
+Well, you’re going to have to increase your flexibility and strength before either of those goals can be realized.
+Sign up for one of the following golf fitness classes to get you, and your golf game, in better shape!

 Move better, play better.
-That principle guides Andrew Hannon, leader of the golf performance class for the past four years at Premier Fitness Systems in north Scottsdale.
-“Everyone swings the golf club differently, and everyone moves differently, so we cater to each person’s needs and body type,” he said.
-“I always recommend that newcomers undergo a free consultation with me first to make sure their body is ready for the class,” said Hannon.
+That principle guides Andrew Hannon, leader of the golf performance class for the past six years at Premier Fitness Systems in North Scottsdale.
+“Everyone swings the golf club differently and everyone moves differently, so we cater to each person’s needs and body type,” said Hannon, one of the 50 Best Golf Fitness Trainers in America per Golf Digest.
 “We re-teach people how to move and establish a physical foundation.
 Improving strength and endurance is important, but we don’t want to skip any steps before they can move properly.
 We’re just trying to keep people injury-free and out on the course.”

 Despite the class name of Yoga for Golfers, this is not specifically a yoga class.
 “This is a golf performance class based in golf biomechanics,” said founder Katherine Roberts, who started the program in 1990 and now has certified instructors in 40 countries.
 “We work on improving mobility and stability to generate balance, power and endurance, with an emphasis on increasing focus and proper breathing.”
 She leads outdoor classes at Troon North Golf Club on Tuesday and Thursday afternoons from October through April.
 She also offers online coaching for clients around the world, including movement assessments and training protocols based on both physical and golf goals.
 “People want to play pain free,” said Roberts.
 “That goal can be achieved rather quickly, but adherence over duration is the key.”